HEP-FCC/FCCAnalyses/README.md

 Getting Started
 ============
 This step requires extra packages that we will install locally.
-For that please specify the place where you want those to be instal by setting this enviroment variable:
+For that please specify the place where you want those to be instal by setting this enviroment variable (please adapt MYPATH to where you want the packages to be installed):
 ```
 export PYTHONUSERBASE=/MYPATH/.local
 ```